qwu1221/ICN/README.md

 # ICN
-Extracting Interconnected Communities in Geneco-expression Networks
+Extracting Interconnected Communities in Gene co-expression Networks

 NICE.m is the algorithm to detect communities described in step 1 of manuscript;